SiriusZYZ/Notes/slbs/QA.md

 # Questions for slb

+- In the intern day, I learned that each freshman should attend an Association Program, and then would be assigned to different positions.
+Can you tell me more about this process?
+Especially on how does slb decide which person would go to which department.
+- will there be a mentor to guide you through the program and the following job?
-- what is the daily routine of this job ?
+- what is the daily routine of different kind of job, backend for example?
-- how will my performance be evaluated?
+- how will ones' performance be evaluated?
 - How does slb promote its employees?
--
+- how long is the probation?